SimpleSocket/music-api/README.md

 Will return 201 Created status code on success

-Will return 409 Status if some reason it failed to save
+Will return 409 Conflict Status if some reason it failed to save

-Will return 401 unauthorized if Authorization header does not exist or id is invalid
+Will return 401 Unauthorized if Authorization header does not exist or id is invalid

 ---
     /artist/top/{amgArtistId}